google/santa/README.md

 and the kext will not load at all unless the machine is booted with a debug boot-arg.

-There are two possible solutions for this:
+There are two possible solutions for this, for distribution purposes:

 1) Use a pre-built, pre-signed version of the kext that we supply.
 Each time changes are made to the kext code we will update the pre-built version that you